shofutex/league_scheduler/README.md

 to run on a user's system.
 It can save and load the preferences as a JSON file (Claude said that JSON is a better selection for Rust).

+This version also uses the [Inter font family](https://github.com/rsms/inter) for a cleaner cross-platform look.
+Rather than import it into the codebase, there are some helper scripts that will download the latest copy from github and copy it into the build folder.

 #### Usage
 I've updated everything so now it's available cross-platform through the github release.
 Getting it to run on MacOS is a bit difficult (you'll have to go through the steps to allow this untrusted binary to run), but it works.